deqode/GoArcc/docs/Introduction/Directory Definition.md

 ```

-### <u>How you can add custom config?</u>
+### <u>How can you add a custom config?</u>

-If you want to add some extra configs then you need to make a struct and place inside the main struct.
+To add some extra configs, you need to make a struct and place it inside the main struct.

 ```go